-House takes up $2.2 trillion coronavirus bill, as Trump blasts holdout congressman
+House aims to push through $2 trillion coronavirus bill as Trump targets holdout

 The Labor Department on Thursday reported the number of Americans filing claims for unemployment benefits surged to 3.28 million, the highest level ever.

-Reporting by David Morgan, Doina Chiacu, Richard Cowan, Susan Cornwell and Patricia Zengerle; Writing by Patricia Zengerle and Andy Sullivan; Wditing by Lincoln Feast and Jonathan Oatis
+Reporting by David Morgan, Doina Chiacu, Richard Cowan, Susan Cornwell and Patricia Zengerle; Writing by Patricia Zengerle and Andy Sullivan; Editing by Lincoln Feast and Jonathan Oatis